pnlbwh/dMRIharmonization/README.md

 # Template

-Template directory is passed by `--template` arguments.
-It is primarily used by `antsMultivariateTemplateConstruction2.sh` to save transform files.
+Template directory is provided with `--template` argument.
+This directory is primarily used by `antsMultivariateTemplateConstruction2.sh` to save transform files.
 Then, various scales maps (*Scale_\*.nii.gz*) and mean templates (*Mean_\*.nii.gz*) are created in this directory.
 There are other template files:
 *Delta_\*.nii.gz*, *PercentageDiff_\*.nii.gz*, and *PercentageDiff_\*smooth.nii.gz*.
-You may look at them to know how good has been the created template.
+You may look at them to know how good are the created templates.

 # List of outputs